mroshaw/unity-framework-docs/buildingtools/installation.md

 In order to implement some of the functionality, the package requires specific `Layers` and `RenderingLayers` to be present in your project settings.

-You can either add these manually, or using the "Set up Tags and Layers" button in the main editor window.
+You can either add these manually, or using the "Set up" button in the main editor window.
 Note that this automated processed will look for available slots for tags and layers and won't overwrite what's there.
 Rendering Layer names are, however, overwritten.

 To configure these manually, go to Edit > Project Settings > Tags and Layers...